prism-coder/nexus-cli/README.md

 ### Create a New Project

-This command generates a complete, ready-to-run project structure.
+This command generates a complete, ready-to-run project structure, including the new `EventType.ts` starter file.

 ```bash
 nexus create:project <project-name>